Last updated September 21, 2020

-Access to Collections in Baker-Berry and Sherman Stacks
+Access to Collections and Study Spaces

 - Materials from other campus libraries will continue to be retrieved for researchers upon request.

 - All materials will be checked out and returned at the Berry Library circulation desk.
 Returned items will be quarantined for 72 hours before shelving.
-Library staff will be using gloves to handle materials.

 Access to Rauner Special Collections